Wycliffe College, Gloucestershire

 Wycliffe is a member school of The Headmasters' and Headmistresses' Conference (HMC).
 The Good Schools Guide stated that Wycliffe is "A school which offers a way of life as much as an education...A real gem of a school."
-The Independent Schools Inspectorate rated Wycliffe as either Excellent or Good in all areas in its most recent inspection (March 2016).
+The Independent Schools Inspectorate rated Wycliffe as Excellent in all areas in its most recent inspection (March 2023).

-For the academic year 2018-2019, Wycliffe charges up to £36,570 for boarders and £20,985 for day pupils in the senior school.
-Fees in the prep school are up to £28,260 for boarders and £15,795 for day pupils.

 Nursery School

 The Nursery, which first opened in 1983 at the Grove, and was originally located within the same grounds as the Preparatory School boarding houses and sports fields.
 The Grove, a house built of Cotswold stone, was destroyed by fire in 1994.
 In 2012 the nursery school split into the nursery and pre-prep departments, the latter being moved to join with the Preparatory school.

-Wycliffe Preparatory School
+The Prep School

 The Prep School has extensive sports grounds separated by a main road from the main campus.
 The pupils use a specially built bridge to cross over the road safely.
-The Prep School has two boarding houses: Pennwood housing the male boarders and Windrush housing the female boarders.
+The Prep School has two boarding houses: Pennwood and Windrush.